The Midget Submarines Of Aberlady Bay

 X Craft Midget Submarines

 Considerable efforts were made during the war to develop the potential inherent in small or midget submersible craft.
 Some, like the ‘human torpedo’ were little more than adapted torpedoes with frogmen sitting astride their dangerous cargoes.
-Others, like the X craft, were considerably more sophisticated and were, literally, small submarines.
+Others, like the X craft, were considerably more sophisticated and were, literally, fully operational submarines in miniature.

 The upturned hull of the Tirpitz as photographed by Jack in 1945.